 - Indian elephants, Gaurs, tigers, sloth bears, muggers, Indian rock pythons, Four-horned antelopes, jackals, dholes

 - The Srivilliputhur Megamalai Tiger Reserve will span the forests of Megamalai wildlife sanctuary and Srivilliputhur grizzled squirrel wildlife sanctuary.

 - Srivilluputhur hosts leopards, Nilgiri tahrs, Lion tailed macaques, jungle cats, and sambars.

-52. Ramgarh Vishdhari WLS, Rajasthan
+52. Ramgarh Vishdhari TR, Rajasthan

 - Ramgarh Vishdhari wildlife sanctuary is located at a distance of 45 Km from Bundi City on Bundi-Nainwa Road near Village Ramgarh, District Bundi, Rajasthan.

 - It was notified in the Year 1982.

 - Ramgarh Vishdhari WLS acts as a buffer for Ranthambore National Park.

 - The sanctuary is covered with deciduous forests.

 - Its flora consists of Dhok, Khair, Salar, Khirni trees with some Mango and Ber trees.